Light170/Rock-Paper-Scissors/README.md

-This program gets a value from the user between rock, paper or scissors, compares it to the computer's and declare a winner in each round accordingly.
+This program allows a user to play Rock, Paper, Scissors against the computer.
+The user inputs their choice (rock, paper, or scissors), and the program compares it to the computer's randomly generated choice.
+The winner of each round is declared accordingly.

-The game ends when either side reaches 5 wins.
+The game continues until either the user or the computer reaches 5 wins.